AnuraagReddy123/SmellDetector/README.md

 Long Lambda Function   |    number of characters in one expression > 80   |              Red Wild Card Imports      |    -                                             |              Cyan
 Long Message Chain     |    length of message chain > 4                   |              Yellow
+Fat Cell  | Number of lines > 250 | No color
+Printing without print function | - | Picton Blue
+Library imports not in the first cell | - | Orange Unused variables | - | Medium Violet-Red
+Running cells out of order | - | Light Fuchsia Pink
+No separate cell for column drops | - | Hot pink Indistinguishable colors for graphs | - | No color !pip in random cells | - | Blue

 ## Installation